-October is just a day away and the season of Instagram-worthy apple orchards, haunted attractions, and corn mazes is officially upon us.
-October has always been one of my favorite months, but lets be honest, most Halloween events in New York City are not only overpriced but generally underwhelming.
+October is just a day away and the season of Instagram-worthy apple orchards, haunted attractions, and corn mazes are officially upon us.
+October has always been one of my favorite months, but let’s be honest, most Halloween events in New York City are not only overpriced but generally underwhelming.
 Instead, I usually choose to spend my October planning haunted little day trips and spooky little getaways; because everybody needs some autumn plans to distract them from watching the Halloweentown series on repeat, every weekend.

 Historic Hudson Valley (approx. 1 hour from NYC)

 This spot has become an annual tradition for me, and offers an array of activities to take part in.
 One of the most popular Hudson Valley Halloween time experiences is The Great Jack’O’Lantern Blaze, a walkthrough of various pumpkin carved arrangements from Jurassic Park to a fully-functioning pumpkin carousel.
 Visitors can visit an assortment of historic buildings, purchase tickets to variously themed graveyard tours, and experience Irving’s Legend, a dramatic storytelling of the Legend of Sleepy Hollow by master storyteller Jonathan Kruk.
 But one of my all time favorite experiences is Horseman’s Hollow.
 While you wait, grab some hot chocolate and be alert as you may spot the headless ghoul himself; but the real haunts come during the almost 30-minute walkthrough which passes through historic locations like Philipsburg Manor and Ichabod’s Schoolhouse.
 While this haunted walk is done at various times, I highly recommend checking the sundown time and purchasing tickets after dark for a way more thrilling experience.

 Warning, tickets for each of these events often sellout and typically days before you plan to go so plan on grabbing yours at least a week in advance.